adnelson/requery/README.md

 Planned upcoming work includes:

-* SQLite support.
-Besides being useful, this will provide guidance for and validation of the best way to abstract the database backend.
+* Figure out the best way to abstract the database backend to provide an ergonomic interface, make it easy to extend, and avoid code duplication between different DBs.
 * A test suite.
 Query generation, object encoding/decoding, SQL rendering (per DB), and query execution (per DB) should all be backed by tests.
 * `DELETE FROM` queries.
 * `CREATE VIEW`.
 While tools for table creation are not currently planned, it should be easy to create views, since we can create `SELECT` queries.